Bifurcated Impact of Neutrino Fast Flavor Conversion on Core-collapse Supernovae Informed by Multi-angle Neutrino Radiation Hydrodynamics

 With FFC, all $9M_\odot$ models show earlier shock expansion compared to the no-oscillation model, and the runaway speed is also larger.
 On the other hand, the failed explosion models do not show signs of facilitated shock expansion with the presence of FFC.
 Especially, highest ZAMS mass model ($20M_\odot$), which also has the highest accretion rates, shows relatively smaller shock radii with FFC (see the inset in Fig. \ref{fig:shockevo}).

 It should be noted that similar bifurcated outcomes have been reported in the previous study \cite{Ehring2023PhRvL.131f1401E}.
-In that work, however, FFC was implemented through a parametric prescription, which does not capture the underlying physical origin of the bifurcation.
-In particular, the bifurcation in \cite{Ehring2023PhRvL.131f1401E} arises from variations in the assumed density threshold for the onset of FFC.
-In contrast, we demonstrate that the bifurcation emerges from differences in progenitor structure (see below for further details).
+In that work, however, FFC was implemented through a parametric prescription, and the authors demonstrated that the outcome strongly depends on the manually prescribed parameters.
+In contrast, by employing a multi-angle treatment that self-consistently determines the FFC locations and asymptotic states without introducing such free parameters, we demonstrate for the first time that the bifurcation emerges naturally from the progenitor structure (see below for further details).

 We have a deeper look into the moment when FFC has initial effect on CCSN dynamics.
 Fig. \ref{fig:FFIregion} shows the entropy distribution of $9M_\odot$ VM EOS model at $260\,\mathrm{ms}$ after bounce.
 This corresponds to $52\,\mathrm{ms}$ after the start of FFC calculation, and the shock begins to show notable deviation from the no-oscillation model.
 The FFC region spans across the cooling and gain regions.
 This FFC is typically seen between the neutrino spheres of $\nu_e$ and $\bar\nu_e$, where the latter becomes more forward-peaked than $\nu_e$ \cite{Nagakura2021PhRvD.104h3025N,Harada2022ApJ...924..109H,Akaho2024PhRvD.109b3012A}.
-In this model, large-scale convective motion carries low-$Y_e$ proto-neutron star surface matter to the lower latitude, which generates a preferable condition for FFC on the equatorial plane.
+In this model, large-scale convective motion carries low-$Y_e$ proto-neutron star surface matter to the lower latitude, which generates a preferable condition for FFC on the equatorial plane \cite{Nagakura2019ApJ...886..139N,Harada2022ApJ...924..109H}.
 The notable feature in Fig. \ref{fig:FFIregion} is that the shock wave of the FFC model clearly shows the expansion in the direction exterior to the FFC region.
 This behavior originates from flavor mixing between $\nu_e$ and $\nu_x$, which increases the mean energy of $\nu_e$ and subsequently enhances neutrino heating.
 Fig. \ref{fig:FFIregion} is a clear demonstration that FFC in the decoupling region, which typically occurs anisotropically \cite{Harada2022ApJ...924..109H,Akaho2023ApJ...944...60A,Akaho2024PhRvD.109b3012A}, causes anisotropic deformation of the shock wave.
+Note that the positive effect by FFC spreads laterally at later phases due to the sloshing standing accretion shock instability (SASI), and the angular expansion of the FFC regions.
+As a result, the spatial correlation between FFC region and shock morphology becomes less distinct at late times.

 A natural question arises as to whether a full multi-angle treatment is truly indispensable, or if moment-based approaches could suffice.
 To address this, we assess the validity of the FFC detection method used in \cite{Wang2025ApJ...986..153W}, where the maximum entropy closure by Minerbo \cite{Minerbo1978JQSRT..20..541M} was imposed.
 In this approach, the distribution is assumed to have the form $f=e^{a\cos\theta_\nu-b}$ and the two parameters $a$ and $b$ are determined from the 0th and 1st moments.